SPOTTY THUNDERSHOWERS ARE POSSIBLE

 Your First Alert Weather Forecast:

-A small cluster of showers around Door County will be exiting the area early this morning.
-The cloud cover will thin out, allowing for some sunshine to mix in.
-However, there is a rain chance for this afternoon.
+A small cluster of showers around northern Door County will be exiting the area during the midday.
+While sunshine has returned for most folks, there is a rain chance for this afternoon.
 As a disturbance aloft moves in from the west, widely scattered thundershowers will pop up.
 While severe weather is NOT expected, a brief downpour can’t be ruled out somewhere across the area.

 A light south wind will continue to slowly warm up our weather.
 Most of today’s high temperatures will be in the upper 70s.
 As usual, it will be a few degrees cooler along the lakeshore.
 Look for inland highs to climb into the 80s tomorrow, with hot weather building into the weekend.
 Saturday and Sunday’s highs will reach the lower 90s with an increase in humidity.
 Temperatures are expected to stay above normal all the way through next week, with additional chances of showers and thunderstorms.